ra-lauren/scripts/prototypes/dns_regex/README.md

 //TODO: Find something similar that's out there already or gerry-rig one from multiple FOSS.

 # 4th way (Most feasibile)
-curl/wget/python request multiple websites/registries and aggregate all the results back.
+curl/wget/python request or crawl multiple websites/registries and aggregate all the results back.

 ### Constraints/Restrictions
 1. Forbidden ...for now